algolia/algoliasearch-magento-2/.github/CONTRIBUTING.md

 Automated continous integration checks are run on [Travis CI](https://travis-ci.org/algolia/algoliasearch-magento-2/).

-As of today the automated checks are run agains Magento 2.0.* and Magento 2.1.*.
-Version for Magento 2.2.* is being prepared.

 ## Integration tests

 Integration tests are run via [PHPUnit](https://phpunit.de/) and the extension follows [Magento 2 framework](https://devdocs.magento.com/guides/v2.2/test/integration/integration_test_execution.html) to run integration tests.